 Every member, and this is the same with every safelist, is getting hundreds of emails a day.
 They can’t look at them all.
 So your ad is not going to be seen by all that many members.

-Email solo ads also chew through your credits, costing about 17,000 credits per email to reach most members.
+Email solo ads also chew through your credits.
+With the European Safelist, it costs about 17,000 credits per email to reach most members.

 I also tested out placing banner ads and text ads on the site.
 Each ad impression (ad display) costs 1 credit.